WenytheRAQA/Mediqwiserq_repo/_posts/_2023-07-23-Legacy-Software.md

 ---
-title: "To bring my existing software product/item onboard to IEC 62304"
+title: "To bring your existing software product/item be part/whole of medical devices"
 categories:
   - General QMS
 tags: